-Each team must pay 80€ to enter the competition which must be paid in full by October 11th, 7pm (GMT +1) via Paypal - link to be provided.
+Each team must pay 80€ to enter the competition which must be paid in full by October 17th2021 (GMT +1) via Paypal - link to be provided.

 Relevance to the theme, adherence to the length, use of prop and line of dialogue are all factors that will be taken into consideration by the panel – along with creativity – during deciding the winning and top 10 films selected for the screening at EMIFF.

-EMIFF48HR & Evolution Mallorca International Film Festival are incredibly excited to announce that Palma Pictures will be EMIFF4HR'S 2020 Official Prize Partner!
+In 2020 EMIFF48HR & Evolution Mallorca International Film Festival announced Palma Pictures as their Official Prize Partner!

 Palma Pictures is a market-leading production service company, operating across Spain.
 Headquartered at its studio complex in Mallorca and with offices in Madrid and Barcelona, it caters to a global client base.
 Recent credits include: ’The Crown - Season #4’ (Leftbank Pictures / Netflix), ‘Hanna - Season #2’ (NBC Universal / Amazon), ’The Mallorca Files’ (Clerkenwell Films / BBC) and ‘White Lines’ (Leftbank Pictures / Netflix).

-The Winning EMIFF48HR2020 Film and team will receive 1st prize of an ‘In kind' grant worth 4,000 € to use for equipment /studio hire in-house at Palma Pictures for their next production (only valid for use in Palma de Mallorca and for 12 months starting Oct.
-29th, 2020) ''
+The Winning EMIFF48HR2020 Film and team received 1st prize of an ‘In kind' grant worth 4,000 € to use for equipment /studio hire in-house at Palma Pictures for their next production

 ALL 10 finalists get x 2 Festival Passes

-The Top 10 selected films will be screened at EMIFF on the week of 23-29th of October in front of top industry professionals. and each team will win 2 x tickets to the screening.
+The Top 10 selected films will be screened at EMIFF on the week of 27th October – 2ndNovember in front of top industry professionals. and each team will win 2 x tickets to the screening.